wasn-eu/CubeCell_Getting_Started/README.md

 </p>

   - Select your COM Port and click connect.
-   - Press the Reset (RST) button on you CubeCell device.
+   - Click the Reset button.
-   - you should see a message with the name of your sensor
+   - you should see a message with the name of your sensor:

 	Copyright @ 2019 Heltec Automation.All rights reserved.
 	Sensor Port Scanning...